yogendratamang48/ASPNET-Notes/Chapter4.md

 |1003|Ashish Thapamagar|ELX-014-407|22|

 #### *4.2.2.1 INSERT * Query
 This query is used to enter data in the tables
+(Look into Chapter 4_1 file)

 #### *4.2.2.2 SELECT* Query ###
 Select query is used to retrieve or read data from database.